syncfusion-content/javascript-docs/js/DatePicker/Getting-Started.md

 You can execute the above code and achieve the desired result.
 By selecting the onward journey date in the first **DatePicker**, you can select the Return Journey date within the given range.
 This restricts you from selecting the false date.
-This scenario is illustrated in the following screen shot.
+This scenario is illustrated in the following screenshot.